yash-sharma1/docs-site/docs/account.md

 + Create a new key

-You can also create a new key and you will get a new mnemonic.
+You can also create a new key and you will get a new mnemonic with `bnbcli` or `tbnbcli`.
 ```bash
 $ ./bnbcli keys add new_key
 Enter a passphrase for your key: